enthought/mayavi/docs/source/mayavi/mlab_changing_object_looks.rst

       copper       greens        prgn     reds
       dark2        greys         prism    set1

-  The easiest way to choose the colormap most adapted to your visualization is to use the GUI (as described in the next paragraph).
+  The easiest way to choose the colormap, most adapted to your visualization is to use the GUI (as described in the next paragraph).
 The dialog to set the colormap can be found in the `Colors and legends` node.

-  To use a custom-defined colormap, for the time being you need to write specific code, as show in :ref:`example_custom_colormap`.
+  To use a custom-defined colormap, for the time being, you need to write specific code, as show in :ref:`example_custom_colormap`.

 :Size of the glyph: